 With a traditional trust, you name a trustee to administer the money, and also appoint a caregiver for your pet.
 In your will, you designate money or property to be received by the trust.
 If life insurance proceeds are to be used, you would designate the trust as the beneficiary of the policy.
 Remember, you can divide up life insurance proceeds between multiple beneficiaries in the event you have other people or organizations you want to benefit.

 A statutory trust can be specified within your will.
 It is a statement that indicates you are leaving money or property "in trust" to your pet.
 In this situation, however, the will must go through probate court.

 A pet protection agreement is a less formal option for providing for your pet.
 This is a simple agreement with another person to care for your pet after your passing.
 This could also be used in cases of incapacitation, just as you would execute a power of attorney for other affairs.
-This option makes sense if, for example, your pet's life expectancy was limited, and not much money is in consideration.
+This option makes sense if, for example, your pet's life expectancy is limited, and not much money is in consideration.

 Trusts for pets can be easy to establish, but there are some things to consider, such as the following:

 ● They make the most sense for animals with longer life spans such as horses and birds;

 ● There is usually no need to leave an excessive amount of money;

 ● Name a successor beneficiary for funds left after your pet dies, preferably not the caregiver;

 ● Ensure the willingness of the trustee and caregiver to serve in those roles;